April 2026

 Opus 4.6 · best in class

-GPT-5.5 closes most of GPT-5.4's gap, but Opus 4.6 output still looks like it came off an MD's desk.
+GPT-5.5 closes most of GPT-5.4's gap, but Opus 4.6 output still looks like a deliverable ready for an MD.
 Why 4.6 remains the Shortcut default (for now).

 3) Fastest*